Pastoral and Family Support

 Please do not hesitate to contact Angela Clarke should you have a worry or concern regarding a child protection or safeguarding issue.

-Designated Safeguarding Lead for St Weonards Primary School/Deputy Head – Angela Clarke.
+Designated Safeguarding Lead for St Weonards Primary School/Head of school – Angela Clarke.

 Deputy Designated Safeguarding Lead/Headteacher – Maggi Newton